wlerin/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/Raspberry Pi - Sync with rysnc/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Linux%20Command-Line%20-%20Advanced/Raspberry%20Pi%20-%20Sync%20with%20rysnc/2.2.png)

-[italic]The file will grow longer, the longer the script goes, and eventually say `Syncing Complete`
+The file will grow longer, the longer the script goes, and eventually say `Syncing Complete`

 **How the detailed log files look**